 Treating severe neuralgia pain may require prescription medications, surgical procedures, or both.

-Pain relievers tend not to be very effective at controlling neuralgia pain.
+Pain relievers tend not to be very effective at managing neuralgia pain.
 Medications that can treat the underlying causes of neuralgia include:

 - anticonvulsants, such as carbamazepine, topiramate, and lamotrigine